$\ell$-away ACM Bundles on Fano Surfaces: Preliminaries

+So, when we classify $\ell$-away ACM bundles on a polarized variety, we can restrict to initialized ones.

-\begin{definition} A smooth projective variety $X$ is called a Fano variety if its anticanonical divisor $-K_X$ is ample.
-The \textit{index} $i_X$ of a Fano variety is the greatest integer such that $K_X \cong \cO_X(-i_X h)$ for some ample line bundle $\cO_X(h) \in \mathrm{Pic}(X)$.
-A Fano variety of dimension 2 is called \textit{del Pezzo} surface.
-They are completely classified and their indicies changes from $1$ to $3$. \end{definition}
+\begin{definition} A smooth projective variety $X$ is called a Fano variety if its anti-canonical divisor $-K_X$ is ample.
+The \textit{index} $i_X$ of a Fano variety is the greatest integer such that $K_X \cong \cO_X(-i_X h)$ for some ample line bundle $\cO_X(h) \in \mathrm{Pic}(X)$ and the ample divisor $h$ is called the fundamental divisor. \end{definition} Throughout the paper, when we call a variety Fano surface, we mean a smooth Fano surface polarized with the fundamental divisor.
+In this case, we have three cases with respect to $i_X$: